samssi/rc-car-controller/README.md

 onboard-udp is based on Python socket and is a very simple implementation of UDP server.
 Package loss is not an issue when sending control commands and protocol must be very responsive so UDP seems like a right choice for command input.
-Onboard UDP receives JSON data packets and transforms those into GPIO/PWM signals which are sent to L293 MCU (motor control unit.)
-This microcontroller will handle driving the DC motors.
+Onboard UDP receives JSON data packets and transforms those into GPIO/PWM signals which are sent to L293 MCU (see: http://www.ti.com/lit/ds/symlink/l293.pdf) This microcontroller will handle driving the DC motors.

 ## onboard-rest